Podiatry: Foot & Ankle Care

 What conditions do Marshfield Clinic podiatrists treat?

-Common issues include Achilles tendonitis, bunions, hammertoes, heel pain, metatarsalgia, plantar fasciitis, osteomyelitis, diabetes-related foot problems, arthritis of the ankle (including ankle replacement).
+Common issues include Achilles tendonitis, bunions, hammertoes, heel pain, metatarsalgia, plantar fasciitis, osteomyelitis, diabetes-related foot problems and arthritis of the ankle (including ankle replacement).

 Do I need a referral?